Zheng Dongguo: Chinese Civil War

+On October 2, Chiang Kai-shek flew to Shenyang to hold a military meeting.
 Chiang did not order Zheng to break out of Changchun, knowing that friendly lines were too far away.
 Chiang instead attempted to order other forces to relieve the city, but this was ineffective.
 Chiang also attempted to keep the city supplied by air-drops, but the Nationalist air force was unable to fulfill this role due to its small size and lack of experience.
 A small quantity of the supplies intended for the garrison actually landed inside communist lines, and the communist troops sometimes used these items for propaganda effect.
 After destroying or thwarting several Nationalist relief columns, communist troops made overtures to the defenders, enticing them to surrender, but these were unsuccessful.
-Mao Zedong decided that the city would fall once the defenders had been weakened sufficiently.
+On 15 October, the People's Liberation Army captured Jinzhou and the Nationalists suffered over 100,000 casualties.
+On the same day, Chiang Kai-shek personally arrived in Shenyang and airdropped a handwritten order to Zheng, ordering him to lead the 60th Army and the New 7th Army to break out immediately.
+Mao Zedong decided that Changchun would fall once the defenders had been weakened sufficiently.
 Famine was used by the communists during the siege in order to force the defending nationalist troops to capitulate; estimates range as high as 330,000.
 Communist forces allowed Nationalist soldiers to leave, but prevented civilians from doing so, going so far as to force them back into the city at gun-point.
 Many civilians starved to death at the city limits in front of communist forces as a result.
-The siege would last for 150 days, and resulted in the deaths from starvation of approximately 80 percent of the civilian population.
-When the 60th Army and New 7th Army surrendered, only 40,000 survivors remained by the time Zheng gave the order.